Pope Innocent IV: New pope, same emperor

-Following the election the witty Frederick remarked that he had lost the friendship of a cardinal but made up for it by gaining the enmity of a pope.
+Following the election, the witty Frederick remarked that he had lost the friendship of a cardinal but gained the enmity of a pope.

-His jest notwithstanding, Frederick's letter to the new pontiff was couched in respectful terms, offering Innocent congratulations and wishing him success, as also expressing hope for an amicable settlement of the differences between the empire and the papacy.
-Negotiations aimed at this objective began shortly afterwards, but proved unavailing.
-Innocent refused to back down from his demands, Frederick refused to acquiesce, and the dispute continued, its major point of contention being the restitution of Lombardy to the Patrimony of St Peter.
+His jest notwithstanding, Frederick's letter to the new pontiff was respectful, offering congratulations to the new Pope and wishing him success.
+It also expressed hope for an amicable settlement of the differences between the empire and the papacy.
+Negotiations began shortly afterwards but were not successful.
+Innocent refused to back down from his demands and Frederick refused to acquiesce.
+The dispute continued mostly about the restitution of Lombardy to the Patrimony of St Peter.

-The Emperor's machinations aroused a good deal of anti-papal feeling in Italy, particularly in the Papal States, and imperial agents encouraged plots against papal rule.
-Realizing how untenable his position in Rome was growing, Innocent IV secretly and hurriedly withdrew, fleeing Rome on 7 June 1244.
+The Emperor's machinations aroused a good deal of anti-papal feelings in Italy, particularly in the Papal States, and imperial agents encouraged plots against papal rule.
+Realizing to be increasingly unsafe in Rome, Innocent IV secretly and hurriedly withdrew, fleeing Rome on 7 June 1244.
 Traveling in disguise, he made his way to Sutri and then to the port of Civitavecchia, and from there to Genoa, his birthplace, where he arrived on 7 July.
 On 5 October, he fled from there to France, where he was joyously welcomed.
 Making his way to Lyon, where he arrived on 29 November 1244, Innocent was greeted cordially by the magistrates of the city.